Year-round inspirational gifts for little kids who love travel

 5. And for your older kids – Leap & Hop Activity Books for Kids

-Geared to a slightly older audience, these activity books are a must-have travel item for kids traveling with their parents to more adventurous locations around the world.
+Geared to a slightly older audience, these activity books are a must-have travel item for kids travelling with their parents to more adventurous locations around the world.
 They are better suited to learning on the go when you’re actually in one of the country/regions covered, but they would also make great preparation material ahead of an overseas trip too, or compliment in-class learning.

 Each is ever so beautifully and intricately illustrated, with facts and activities related to the location weaved throughout.
 They are aimed more towards the independent learner so 8 to 12 years old is ideal, though younger ones will still benefit from the activities and facts with guidance.